}

 Project Description

 Although the existing overpass is safe for traffic, the bridge has been deemed structurally deficient based on routine inspection scores as it approaches the end of its functional life.
 Replacement is necessary when maintenance is no longer cost efficient.
-The project proposes to construct the new bridge to the west of the existing bridge, allowing traffic to continue to use the existing bridge during construction.
+The project proposes to construct a new bridge to the west of the existing bridge, allowing traffic to continue to use the existing bridge during construction.
 The proposed bridge would have a higher vertical clearance than the existing bridge, would allow for future widening of U.S. 64, and would support the future upgrade of U.S. 64 to Interstate standards to become I-87.

 Project Highlights